Lim Ulrich sequences and Lech's conjecture: Main result for graded rings

 is a weakly lim Ulrich sequence over $R$.

-Note that the $R$-module structure on $U_e$ is well-defined: under the $e$-th Frobenius pushforward, $x\in R$ acts as $x^q$ so elements in $R\otimes_AW_q^{d-1}$ of degree $\equiv -1 \mod q$ are preserved under the $R$-action.
-Also note that we take the degree $\equiv -1 \mod q$ in the definition of $U_e$ just for simplicity: in fact the proof will show that any {\it fixed negative integer} $-r$ will work (on the other hand, non-negative integers will {\it not} work!).
+Note that the $R$-module structure on $U_e$ is well-defined: under the $e$-th Frobenius pushforward $F^e_*(-)$, $x\in R$ acts as $x^q$ so elements in $R\otimes_AW_q^{d-1}$ of degree $\equiv -1 \mod q$ are preserved under the $R$-action.
+Also note that we take the degree $\equiv -1 \mod q$ in the definition of $U_e$ just for simplicity: in fact the proof will show that any {\it fixed negative integer} $-r$ will work.

-We first consider the special case that $R$ is Cohen--Macaulay: the proof in this case is substantially less technical while revealing the idea behind the construction.
-It is worth to point out that in this case, we can actually show that $\{U_e\}$ is lim Ulrich.
-However, we also point out that the individual $U_e$ is {\it not} Cohen--Macaulay.
+We briefly outline the proof strategy when $R$ is Cohen--Macaulay, in which case we will show that $\{U_e\}$ is lim Ulrich (but see also \autoref{rmk:limUlrich}).
+In this case, $U_e$ is a direct sum of Frobenius pushforward of shifted copies of $(W_q^{d-1})_{-1 \mod q}$ and so $\length_R(H_\m^j(U_e))<\infty$ for all $j<d$.
+Thus we can apply \autoref{prop:localcohomologycriterion}, which allows us to compute local cohomology over $A$ and invoke \autoref{cor:lowerlocalcohomologyofW_q}.
+By the choice of $A$, the multiplicity computed over $A$ and over $R$ are the same, and it is easy to compare the rank over $A$ and over $R$.
+Putting these together will show $\{U_e\}$ is lim Cohen--Macaulay.
+To show $\{U_e\}$ is lim Ulrich, we estimate $\nu_R(U_e)$ by computing the dimension of certain graded piece of $W_q^{d-1}$ that cannot be in $\m U_e$.